Home deliveries are now available !

 Screening

-Armored and scale insects are mostly immobile and are even more difficult to identify as their appearance varies greatly depending on the species.
+Scale insects are mostly immobile and are even more difficult to identify as their appearance varies greatly depending on the species.
 They cluster together, easily camouflage on stems and leaves, and often go unnoticed there.
 Honeydew is a sticky, transparent substance that accumulates on leaves and stems.
 When honeydew is secreted in sufficient quantity, it can cause a form of black mold called sooty mold.
 When yellowing and leaf drop occur, the phenomenon is usually concentrated at the base of the plant.

 A sufficient population can slow down or halt the growth of affected plants.